Difference-restriction algebras of partial functions: axiomatisations and representations: Basic definitions and properties

 Just as for algebras of partial functions, for any $\{-, \rest\}$-algebra $\cA$, we will consider the derived operation $\bmeet$ defined by

 Algebras of partial functions of many other signatures have been investigated, and the corresponding representation classes axiomatised, often (but not always) finitely, and often (but not always) with equations.
 We will not enumerate all these results here, but for a treatment of some of the most expressive signatures to have been considered, see \cite{hirsch}.
 For a relatively comprehensive guide to this literature, see \cite[\S 3.2]{phdthesis}.

-Focusing on signatures that, like ours, do not contain composition, \cite{BERENDSEN2010141} gives a finite equational axiomatisation for the more expressive signature $\{-, \pref\}$, where $\pref$ is the operation known as \emph{preferential union} or alternatively as \emph{override}.
-In \cite{JACKSON2021106532}, a finite equational axiomatisation is given for the signature---incomparable with ours---of preferential union and \emph{update}.
+Focusing on signatures that, like ours, do not contain composition, first consider the signature $\{\rest, \pref\}$ (incomparable with ours), where $\pref$ is the operation known as \emph{preferential union} or alternatively as \emph{override}.
+Here, the representation class is precisely the right-handed strongly distributive skew lattices \cite{LeechJonathan1992Nsl}, and thus finitely axiomatisable by equations.
+See \cite{Bauer_2013} for the definition of right-handed strongly distributive skew lattices, where a duality theorem for this class is proven.
+In \cite{JACKSON2021106532}, a finite equational axiomatisation is given for the signature---also incomparable with ours---of preferential union and \emph{update}.
+The paper \cite{BERENDSEN2010141} gives a finite equational axiomatisation for the signature $\{-, \pref\}$, which is more expressive than each of the three other signatures (ours and the two just mentioned).